aditya-azad/destined/README.md

 #### TODO

 - Setting passed date on todo forwards to next year unless specified
+- `tom` for adding task to tomorrow's date
 - Color coding the tasks
 - Sorting tasks based on body, date/time, color
 - Put tasks to overdue section as soon as date AND time passes not just the date